 How much of your credit limit you use has a major influence on your credit scores.
 The only thing that matters more is paying on time.
 The credit limits on retail cards that you use only at one store or chain are typically about 10% of those on comparable general-use credit cards, so in order to keep your credit utilization low, it’s suggested to pay your bill before the issuer reports the balance to the credit bureaus.
 Call the customer service number on the card to find out when that is.
 Or get in the habit of making online payments as soon as you purchase something.
 That way, your charges never stack up.

 High Interest Rates and Undesirable Terms.

-While the average interest rate for an American credit card is around 15%, those for retail credit cards are usually upwards of 20% to 30%, and some cards can be even higher than this.
+While the average interest rate for a credit card is around 15%, those for retail credit cards are usually upwards of 20% to 30%, and some cards can be even higher than this.
 Not only are rates high on this card, but they are variable and at the whim of the lender.
 This means you could start with what you think is a decent rate that is only increased a couple months later.
 It’s definitely not something you want to maintain a balance on and with interest rates like this, it won’t be long before your “discount” is canceled out by interest charges and your so-called bargain turns into a nightmare.

 Approval Can Decrease Your Credit History.

 The “length of credit history” means how long any given account has been reported open.
 Generally, the longer an account has been open and active, the better it is for the credit score.
 Credit History calculates the average of how long all your accounts have been open.
 That average age of accounts is your “credit age.”
-Opening new account often causes the average age of your credit accounts to decrease.
+Opening a new account often causes the average age of your credit accounts to decrease.
 Credit age is a minor factor in scores, but every point counts.